nylanalyn/jeeves/docs/LLM_ARCHITECTURE_GUIDE.md

 - **Don't block the bot** - use threads for slow operations
 - **Log liberally** - debug.log is your friend
 - **Test in #bots first** - don't spam main channels
+- **Read specialized guides** - Quest and Absurdia have dedicated documentation

 This guide covers ~90% of what you need to understand Jeeves.
 For specific module examples, see the modules/ directory.
 For detailed IRC protocol info, see the `irc` library docs.